markbuffington/adopt-user-as-jamf-management-account/README.md

 ## At JNUC, will have last bits with screenshots that were in presentation added to this tonight... <3 Mark

+(The main purpose of having a "blog" readme like this is to add more nuance to the bootstrap token requirements to avoid issues with cryptographic users during enrollment.)

 ## Background: